laspleendeparis/how-to-fix-society/README.md

 Feel free to tweak the PCF to fit your project (it is designed to be modular and scalable), or use a different method entirely (not all use cases require a formal definition)

-The core idea is around the MVP, which is the minimum amount needed to launch a project.
+The core idea is around the MVP, which is the minimum amount needed to launch a project or reach a goal.

 ## Project Specifications